Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 No.

 As far as Six could tell, he had no options except to just… what?
 Settle into the honest life of a farmer?
 Spend his biodrone’s remaining years tending to the secret spaceship in the barn and move from host to host?
 Wait for potentially hundreds of years for the human race to let its collective guard down?
 By the time they did, there would be no point in even *trying* to eradicate them.
-They’d already spread to two worlds---no, three---and from there…
+They’d already spread to two worlds - no, three - and from there…

 He’d… lost.